Free Scale-Ready Assessment — see how your business scores on the 60-15-15 standard.Book yours →

 Think of it this way: the managing partner is the captain of the ship, deciding where the firm is headed.
 The CFO serves as the navigator, charting the course, watching for obstacles, and measuring whether the firm is on track.
 Trust accounting is one of those potential obstacles—an area where problems can sink a firm if no one is watching the instruments.

 Firms scaling toward growth or planning for exit benefit from integrated financial guidance rather than siloed compliance checks.
 When trust accounting connects to the broader financial picture, problems surface earlier and solutions align with the firm’s strategic direction.
+That kind of oversight also reduces reliance on manual reconciliation and helps law firms in the legal industry maintain better trust account records.

 Talk to a CFO who understands law firm trust accounting